How can I resize my produced video file to be smaller?

-As a general rule of thumb, producing the video in MP4/h.264 format often delivers the best quality with smallest file size.
-MP4 is especially popular for web-based delivery.
-(AVI, MOV, or WMV can sometimes be good choices for CD or DVD delivery.)
-The default output from Camtasia Mac is MP4.
+As a general rule of thumb, producing the video in MP4 (h.264 codec) format often delivers the best quality with smallest file size.
+MP4 is especially popular for all delivery types.
+The MOV format can be used in other scenarios, but it will produce a larger file size.
+The default output for Camtasia for Mac is MP4.

 Larger videos (in resolution) will dramatically increase file size.
-You may want to limit your video to no larger than 1280 pixels (width) by 720 (height).
-Don't record your entire screen unless it's really necessary, or consider using zoom and pan actions.
-This way you can scale the video down, but still focus the viewer's attention on a specific portion of the screen.
-Another tip is to reduce your screen resolution before recording your screen activity.
+Limit your video size to no larger than 1280 pixels (width) by 720 (height).
+Don't record your entire screen unless it's necessary, or consider using zoom and pan actions.
+You can still scale down the video, but still focus the viewer's attention on a specific portion of the screen.
+Another advice is to reduce your screen resolution before recording your screen activity.

-Video dimensions are set when you add video to the Timeline with the Edit-> Project Settings option in Camtasia for Mac.
+Canvas video dimensions are set when you add video to the Timeline with the Edit > Project Settings option in Camtasia.

 The more movement in the video, the larger the file size will be.
-For example, recording some fairly static presentation slides will yield a smaller file size than recording some on-screen live video.
-If possible, try not to drag windows around and limit some of the fancy animations in PowerPoint for example.
-Using the MP4 video format will also help mitigate some of the file size issues associated with movement, as MP4 is highly efficient in this regard.
+For example, recording a fairly static presentation slides will yield a smaller file size than recording a on-screen live video.
+If possible, try not to drag windows around and limit some of the animations in PowerPoint.
+Using the MP4 video format will help mitigate some of the file size issues associated with movement.

-It is very rare that uncompressed audio is going to make an audible difference to your viewers.
-Therefore, you can reduce the file size dramatically by compressing the audio upon production.
-Unless you're featuring an orchestral masterpiece in your screencast, record mono audio, and after you're done editing, produce your video with compressed audio.
-Our default MP4 format uses AAC audio compression which has a good combination of sound quality and file size.
+It is rare that uncompressed audio is going to make an audible difference to your viewers.
+Therefore, you can reduce the file size by compressing the audio upon production.
+The default MP4 format uses AAC audio compression which has a good combination of sound quality and file size.

 The frame rate indicates how many frames per second are shown to the viewer.
-The custom production settings allow for between 1 and 30 frames per second (fps).
-The default is 30 fps, which is good for live video, but for screen recordings 15 fps is typically more than adequate for most Camtasia users.
-If you're recording something fairly static, like a PowerPoint presentation you can drop the fps down which will save you a bit of file size and go virtually unnoticed to your viewers.
-Frame rate can be changed by going to Share > Local Files, Options.
+The custom production settings allow between 1 and 60 frames per second (FPS).
+The default is Automatic FPS, which is good most video, but for screen recordings 15 fps is typically more than adequate for most users.
+If you're recording something static, like a PowerPoint presentation, you can drop the FPS down which will save you a bit of file size.
+Frame rate can be changed by going to Share > Local Files > Options.